 When guests decide to venture outside Barn on the Pond, an abundance of local attractions and entertainment in Saugerties and Woodstock awaits them.
 With so many art, dining, recreation, sport and shopping options at their fingertips, there is something enjoyable and exciting for every taste and every interest, including antiquing, golfing, horseback riding, skiing, fly fishing, and inner tubing.

 Barn on the Pond is the ultimate year-round country destination, providing limitless options all on one beautiful property.
-From the fire pit to the fireplaces, the solarium to the outdoor floating bed, the wildflower meadow to the swimming pond, everything a guest could desire is offered at the incomparable Barn on the Pond
+From the fire pit to the fireplaces, the solarium to the outdoor floating bed, the wildflower meadow to the swimming pond, everything a guest could desire is offered at the incomparable Barn on the Pond.

 More than 200 years ago, the original barn overlooked a 4,200 square foot pond.
 Livestock grazed, farmers harvested the land, and the pond functioned as a water source for the animals.
 The existing property was part of a large piece of land that was subdivided and sold in different sections over the years, which explains the stone walls and irregular layout of the plot’s 3.8 acreage.
 Two centuries later the barn was converted to a residence, but tragedy befell it when a gas tank was struck by lightning, causing an explosion that almost destroyed the home.
 The structural integrity was so seriously compromised that it had to be demolished, but some parts of the home were meticulously salvaged, reconstructed and still live on in several features throughout the barn.

-The history of Barn on the Pond remains a large part of its present-day identity, which was a key objective of the home’s current owner, Tripp Bassett.
+The history of Barn on the Pond remains a large part of its present-day identity, which was a key objective of founder, Tripp Bassett.
 Recapturing the property’s historical character was the first priority in rebuilding the barn as a home.
 It was also important to keep as much of its original proportions and personality as possible by incorporating remnants from the old barn into the new one.
 Recycled wood gets a second life in such features as the home’s staircase and inlaid floor beams, the master bedroom’s wall and trim, and kitchen cabinets.
 Stone from the original property reappears in the stone wall flanking the wildflower meadow and in the fire pit.

 The process of restoration continued beyond the barn’s repaired doors with the addition of strategically placed trees to the existing generations-old shade trees, as well as the expansion of the meadow, forest and surrounding vegetation.
 To accomplish this objective, Tripp enlisted the expertise of award-winning landscape architects, Terrain, a firm committed to creating ecologically sustainable landscapes that are just as beautiful to view as they are beneficial to the environment.
 The pond was reconstituted into a natural habitat and wetland intended as a haven and water source for neighborhood wildlife.

 In addition to his strong commitment to environmental awareness and preservation, Tripp is passionate about Barn on the Pond’s impact beyond its property borders.
 As part of a close-knit, local community of artisans, artists, farmers, craftsmen/women, and neighbors, Barn on the Pond does not stand alone and apart.
 Rather, it seeks to enhance and stimulate the local economy by employing the services of talented area regional entrepreneurs and bringing tourism to the area.
-From featuring the products of a local cheesemaker at an special event to displaying an artist’s work inside the home, Barn on the Pond will aims to maintain its commitment to being a responsible asset to the community.
+From featuring the products of a local cheesemaker at an special event to displaying an artist’s work inside the home, Barn on the Pond aims to maintain its commitment to being a responsible asset to the community.